Analysis

 Data takeaway: Messi money

 Upon his signing on July 15, 2023, Lionel Messi became the highest paid player in the history of the MLS with a total compensation of $20.4 million.
-Lorenzo Insigne of Toronto was second at $15.5 million, the only other player earning more than $10 million within a year.
+Lorenzo Insigne of Toronto was second at the time with $15.5 million, the only other player earning more than $10 million within a year.

 sal_high_recent <- salaries |>